Salary or Dividends - How Should You Pay Yourself From Incorporation?

 If the corporation pays you a business salary, the big advantage is that you have a personal income.
 This means that:

-- You will be paying into the Canada Pension Plan (CPP).
-As your CPP retirement pension is based on how much, and for how long, you contributed to the Plan, this can be an important retirement consideration.
+- You will be paying into the Canada Pension Plan (CPP) in Canada.
+What you will ultimately receive in retirement benefits from CPP is based on how much, and for how long, you contributed, so this can be an important retirement consideration.

-- Besides paying yourself, you can do some income-splitting by paying salary to related employees such as a spouse or children. ( See Pay Less Canadian Income Tax With Income Splitting).
+- Besides paying yourself, you can do some income-splitting by paying salary to related employees such as a spouse or children.
+(See Pay Less Income Tax With Income Splitting).

 The big disadvantage to paying yourself a salary from your corporation is that you will have a personal income.
 Salary is one hundred percent taxable (unlike dividends, which are taxed at a lower rate) so it's possible that paying yourself a salary could increase your tax load.